-The Sonora Lithium Project is subject to a 3% gross overriding royalty payable to Mr. Colin Orr-Ewing, Chairman of the Company, on sales of mineral products produced from this property.
+The Sonora Lithium Project is subject to a 3% gross overriding royalty on production from certain concessions within the Sonora Lithium Project payable to the estate of Mr. Colin Orr-Ewing, past Chairman of the Company

 These concessions are located approximately 190 kilometres northeast of the city of Hermosillo, in Sonora State, Mexico.
 They are roughly 200 kilometres south of the border with Arizona, USA.